Losilof39/glDoom/README.md

 # glDoom Resurrected (again!)
-This repository contains improvements for glDoom port
+This repository contains improvements for the glDoom port by Bruce Lewis

 ### Fixes (original from REDPOWAR)
 * new floor/ceiling generation code (similar to code from Doom Legacy port)